-The National Comedy Theatre is proud to present CONNECTIONS – an improv program designed for individuals who are diagnosed with mild to moderate disabilities, particularly those with autism spectrum disorder.
+The National Comedy Theatre is proud to present CONNECTIONS – A program designed for Teens and Young Adults diagnosed with autism spectrum disorder or other social delays

 Students will have the opportunity to explore a variety of emotions, listening skills, social skills and pragmatic language while building relationships with peers through play.
 These skills are taught through various games and improvised scenarios that help individuals explore together and laugh with each other.

 Our programs are designed to meet each individual’s needs, but with a goal of fun, friendship and improved social skills for each student.

 Classes meet once a week in-person.
 Additionally, we have a Zoom class that can be chosen in addition to the in-person class, or as a separate stand-alone class.

 We limit our classes to 10 participants.
 Each workshop builds upon the lessons of the previous class and reinforces the ideas taught, while adding new skills.